what can it depend on?»- breaking latest news - Breaking Latest News

-The hypothalamus, which plays a role in the proper functioning of the biological clock, is involved in the onset of migraine, both in the days preceding and during the attack itself

-Every day I suffer from headaches that always appear at the same time, in the late afternoon: what could it be due to?
+Every day I suffer from headaches that appear more or less always at the same time, in the late afternoon: what could it be due to?

-He answers Maria Clara Toninineurologist at the Center for the diagnosis and treatment of headaches, Clinica San Carlo, Paderno Dugnano (VAI AL FORUM)
+He answers Maria Clara Toninineurologist at the Center for the diagnosis and treatment of headaches, Clinica San Carlo, Paderno Dugnano (GO TO THE FORUM)

 I geni clock

-The biological clock, also referred to as the endogenous oscillator or core circadian, consisting of specific proteins (clock genes or clock genes) that allow maintain circadian rhythms; these oscillate with a periodicity of 24 hours depending on the various environmental changes (alternating day/night, temperature variations, approaching seasons), metabolic and physiological, allowing our body to synchronize and react to them.
-Clock genes are responsible for the synchronous functioning of the circadian biological clock and their alteration, due to mutations, responsible for a dysfunction or desynchronization of the endogenous clock (i.e. that originates within the body), which can in turn be the cause of various pathologies: sleep disorders, depression, cardiovascular disorders, hypertension, ulcers, epilepsy and headaches.
-Circadian cyclicity can also influence the therapeutic response, since the metabolic system changes rhythmically over time; choosing a circadian time in which to administer drugs could improve the effectiveness of the drugs themselves.
+The biological clock, also referred to as the “endogenous oscillator” or “core circadian”, consists of specific proteins (“clock genes” or “clock genes”) that allow maintain circadian rhythms; these oscillate with a periodicity of 24 hours depending on the various environmental changes (alternating day/night, temperature variations, approaching seasons), metabolic and physiological, allowing our body to synchronize and react to them.
+The «clock genes» are responsible for the synchronous functioning of the circadian biological clock and their alteration, due to mutations, is responsible for a dysfunction or desynchronization of the endogenous clock (that is, which originates within the body), which can in turn be the cause of various pathologies: sleep disorders, depression, cardiovascular disorders, hypertension, ulcers, epilepsy and headaches.
+Circadian cyclicity can also influence the therapeutic response, since the metabolic system changes rhythmically over time; choosing a ‘circadian time’ in which to administer drugs could improve the effectiveness of the drugs themselves.

 Cluster headache